scriptzteam/TorrentCORE-Torrent-community/README.md

  .--.--|  |--|__|  |_
  |_   _|  _  |  |   _|
  |__.__|_____|__|____|

+13-Feb-2o21 - Crashed hdd db, moved to nvme, but lost all magnets, that´s life ^^

 xBiT does not host or store any illegal contents on its servers.
 All this website does is present information that was collected across